 I strive to be flexible, imaginative and culturally sensitive in my practice.
-I have a particular interest in existential issues, emotion regulation, life balance, and self-compassion.
-I work with individuals from all different backgrounds, cultures, religions, spiritual beliefs, and sexual orientations who are struggling with issues such as anxiety, depression, life transitions, grief and loss, self-esteem, body image, relationship issues, health and wellness, career planning, and, life and work stress.
+I have a particular interest in emotion regulation, life balance, and self-compassion.
+I work with individuals from different backgrounds, cultures, religions, spiritual beliefs, and sexual orientations who are struggling with issues such as anxiety, depression, life transitions, self-esteem, health and wellness, career planning, and, life and work stress.
 Both my master's and doctoral research focused on the self-care of psychotherapists.
 The valuable insight I gained from these studies on life balance is something I enjoy sharing with my clients.

-I have over ten years of professional training and experience in psychotherapy and research, working in a variety of settings, including a youth assessment centre, and a
+I have over 14 years of professional training and experience in psychotherapy and research, working in a variety of settings, including a youth assessment centre, and a

 neurodevelopment clinic.
 In 2014, I completed a CPA accredited internship in Professional Psychology at Memorial University, St. John's, NL.
 In June 2016, I completed my Ph.D. in Counselling Psychology from the University of Alberta, one of the few Canadian Psychology Association (CPA) accredited programs in Canada.

-BC is where I was born and raised and my husband and I are happy to be back and putting down roots in Squamish.
-In my leisure time, I enjoy the beautiful scenery in the Sea to Sky corridor while walking my dog, hiking, or bike riding.
+BC is where I was born and raised and my husband and I are happy to be putting down roots in Squamish.
+In my leisure time, I enjoy the beautiful scenery in the Sea to Sky corridor while walking, hiking, or bike riding.